mattmilburn/strapi-plugin-preview-button/README.md

 * Include optional button to copy the preview link to your clipboard.
 * Customize which content types should use the preview button.
 * Customize endpoints for draft and published URLs.
-* Map custom values from an entry's data into preview URLs.
+* Map values from an entry's data into preview URLs.
-* Include icons for preview and copy link functions in list view.
 * Supports collection and single types.
+* Supports localization with the `i18n` Strapi plugin.
+* Optionally include preview and copy icons in list view.

 ## <a id="installation"></a>💎 Installation
 ```bash